McDonald's Monopoly is back - here's what to expect from McDonald's 2021 promotion and the prizes you could win

-McDonald's Monopoly 2021 is back - here's how to play and what sort of the McDonald's prizes could be up for grabs
+McDonald's Monopoly 2021: Here's how to play and all of the McDonald's prizes up for grabs

 McDonald’s Monopoly promotion scheme is back for 2021 – here’s what you need to know